iprivettPKT/Burp-Search-Tool/README.md

 3. Type in the search term
 4. Click Start Search
 5. The program will automatically create a folder in the current directory with all the results.

+Please note that in the current iteration, searches are case sensitive